 Alternatively, there is the RoSPA course, which can be taken as an intensive four day or can be module based at your own pace like IAM.
 Hopefully, in the future, I’ll complete RoSPA and know what the syllabus is like.

-Check this video below from Neil, an IAM National Observer giving feedback after an advanced ride.
+Check this video below from Neil, an IAM National Observer giving feedback after an ‘advanced (cake) ride’ with me.
 This is a great example of what advanced riding is all about.
+Skip to 4:30 in the video to see what Neil does best with his feedback.

-On the whole, no matter which course you pick, there are only benefits, and I wholeheartedly recommend doing some advanced riding, it will completely change your outlook.
+On the whole, no matter which course you pick, there are only benefits, and I wholeheartedly recommend doing some advanced riding, it will completely change your outlook on riding.
+You will 100% learn some new stuff, you could even get an insurance discount, be a faster and more efficient rider.
+What is not to like?